kshedden/case_studies/natality/README.md

 download the data.

-On the data download page, in section 1, change the option for "Group Results By" to "County", then in section 4, select year 2016.
-Then click "Send" to download, and rename the downloaded file to "2016.txt".
+On the data download page, in section 1, change the option for "Group Results By" to "County", then in section 4, select year 2011.
+Then click "Send" to get the data, and on the next page click "Export" to download, and rename the downloaded file to "2011.txt".

-Repeat the above steps for 2017, 2018, ..., 2020.
+Repeat the above steps for 2012, 2013, ..., 2020, to get 10 years of
+data.

 Next visit
 [https://seer.cancer.gov/popdata/download.html](https://seer.cancer.gov/popdata/download.html)